act65/turing-vs-scherbius/README.md

 ## Scherbius versus Turing

 __Arthur Scherbius__ built the Engima encryption machine.
-It was used in World War 2 to encrypt German miliarly communications. __Alan Turing__ is credited with breaking the encrpytion and using the intel to win the war.
+It was used in World War 2 to encrypt German miliarly communications. __Alan Turing__ is credited with 'breaking' the Enigma encrpytion and using the intel to win the war.

 > Alan Turing: We need your help, to keep this a secret from Admiralty, Army, RAF, uh...as no one can know, that we've broken Enigma, not even Dennison.<br>
 ...<br>